Conservation regulations and the law

 Along the open coasts and in the fjords you should be particularly aware that fishing near the mouths of rivers and even small streams can be governed by conservation regulations designating them as protected zones.
 These regulations are to ensure that the sea trout have free access to their spawning areas, and for most of the larger rivers these protected zones are in effect year round within a radius of 500 meters from the mouth of the river.
 For smaller rivers there are typically smaller triangulated conservation zones of which a few are not protected year round.
 If you have plans to fish close to the mouth of a river, you should check ahead of time whether the river is protected by a conservation regulation.
 You can do this on the AgriFish Agency’s website.

 Before you begin to fish, you should be sure that you adhere to current conservation dates.
 Some types of fish can be caught year round, whereas others are protected by specific conservation dates to ensure that the fish can spawn most successfully.
-Here are the official conservation dates that are to be respected no matter where you fish.
+Here are the official conservation dates:

 Several sport fishing clubs have designated additional conservation dates in their waters.
 This information is usually printed on the day permit you have purchased.